adamsilver/adamsilver.io-jekyll/_posts/2015-10-09-designing-honestly-for-the-web.md

 categories: ux design
 ---

 **Would you say you're designing honestly?** I have been designing and building websites for over half of my life now.
-During this time, I have witnessed designers, developers and businesses designing dishonestly over and over again.
+During this time I have witnessed designers, developers and businesses designing dishonestly over and over again.

-There are many forms of dishonest design.
-This article hones in on just one aspect of it &mdash; the aspect that ignores the platform you are designing for.
+There are many aspects of dishonest design.
+This article hones in on just one of these &mdash; the aspect that ignores the platform you are designing for.
 In the context of the web, I call it &ldquo;bending the web&rdquo;.

 I must admit, I have been known to bend it on more than a few occasions myself over the course of my career.
-Here are just 5 examples:
+I think that's okay though because only by experiencing or reading about the mistakes we make, can we avoid them in the future.
+Here are some examples in which I have bent the web:

 1. I used tables for layout.
 * I have given submit buttons the same &ldquo;hand&rdquo; cursor as a link.
 * I created a custom file input so that it looked &ldquo;nicer&rdquo;.
-* I have hidden labels to make a cleaner looking UI.
+* I have hidden labels to build a "cleaner" UI.
 * I have used a select box for navigation.

-Have you done stuff like this before?

 &ldquo;A Dao of Web Design&rdquo; written by John Allsopp over one and half decades ago, has some timeless insights that gives us more than a clue, as to why this happens and continues to happen today.